josmyJJ/JUnit_Testing/README.md

 ## What is Going On
 Unit testing is breaking down the program into smaller junks of code to perform a serious of tests.
+JUnit is a testing framework for Java programming language.
+Junit gives you support for writing unit tests more easily.
+@Test annotation is used to mark that a method is a test method. assertEquals() checks that the two objects are equal or not.
+JUnit library needs to imported to use the @Test and assertTrue methods.